-- The HAWK looks a bit like the flashing red lights at railway crossings; it consists of a RED-YELLOW-RED signal format for motorists.
+The HAWK looks a bit like the flashing red lights at railway crossings; it consists of a YELLOW-RED-FLASHING RED signal format for motorists.

-- Unlike traffic signals, the HAWK only operates when a pedestrian pushes a button, allowing vehicles free to move when no one is crossing the street.
+Unlike traffic signals, the HAWK only operates when a pedestrian pushes a button.
+Vehicles are free to move when no one is crossing the street.